 - Rasmus Malmborg, Senior Innovation Adviser, Nordic Innovation, Norway (Observer)

-The total budget of the programme is NOK 52 million.
+The total budget is NOK 52 million.